-The EVX-02-001 trial is a first-in-human, open label, safety and pharmacodynamic multicenter trial in resectable Stage III/IV melanoma patients.
+The EVX-02-001 clinical trial is a first-in-human, open label, safety and pharmacodynamic multi-center trial in resectable Stage III/IV melanoma patients (NCT04455503), initiated in the third quarter of 2020.
 Each patient will, upon tumor resection, receive a unique EVX-02 immunotherapy designed based on their tumor genomic fingerprint in combination with PD-1 CPI.
-Each patient will receive eight IM doses of EVX-02 at a two-week interval.
+Each patient will receive eight doses of EVX-02 at a two-week interval.
 Antibodies targeting PD-1 will be administered before, during and after administration of EVX-02 to unleash the potential of the induced EVX-02-specific T cells as well as direct and specific tumor killing.
+Our goal for the clinical development of EVX-02 is to take it through completion of Phase 2b clinical trials.

-Figure 16: Clinical design of the first-in-human Phase 1/2a trial of EVX-02.
+Figure 34: Clinical design of the first-in-human Phase 1/2a clinical trial of EVX-02.

-As shown in Figure 16 above, the EVX-02-001 trial consists of two parts.
-In the first part, two different methodologies for DNA plasmid delivery will be evaluated.
-The second part will consist of an expansion cohort of the most effective DNA delivery modality, determined by assessment of safety and induced immune response.
-The first three patients were recruited to in the EVX-02-001 trial in the third quarter of 2020 and are expected to be treated with EVX-02 in the fourth quarter of 2020.
+As shown in Figure 34 above, the EVX-02-001 clinical trial was intended to consist of two parts.
+In the first part, two different methodologies for DNA plasmid delivery are being evaluated.
+The second part was intended to consist of an expansion cohort of the most effective DNA delivery modality, determined by assessment of safety and induced immune response.
+We believe data from the ongoing EVX-02-001 clinical trial supports progressing the development of EVX-02 from Part 1 into a subsequent Phase 2b trial.
+As of September 30, 2021, 14 patients were enrolled in the EVX-02-001 trial .